 Each qualifying team is assigned a time slot to perform the mission.
+Two of the practice areas are converted into semi-final areas and qualified teams will conduct a run in each of the two areas.
 Twenty minutes before the beginning of their time slot, the team may enter the staging area near the launch site.
 At the beginning of their time slot, the team may move to the launch site on the dock.